conviche/quickstart-dotnet/README.md

 ### Set-Up:
 The generated code was imported into VisualStudio 2015 for the creation of this sample project.
 The following steps must be taken to ensure compilation within VisualStudio 2015:
-**This project has not been tested in any other C# IDEs and may require different steps if a different IDE is used**
 1. Change target framework to .NET 4.6.1 (Swagger generates to the .NET 2.0 framework but we use version 4.6.1 because it defaults to TLS 1.2)
 2. Add Newtonsoft package (Right-click project in the Solution Explorer -> Manage NuGet Packages... -> Search for Newtonsoft in the browse tab and install)
 3. Add RestSharp package (Same steps as above except search for RestSharp)